christinamcmahon/board-game-reviewer-cli-app/README.md

 3. Use additional gems to make the app easy to navigate
 4. Allow the user to see the most popular board game
 5. Allow the user to see the average rating for a board game
+6. Allow the user to see all reviews of a certain game

 # Walkthrough